-The circular economy lies at the core of the strategy by doubling high-quality biofuel production up to 600,000 tons per year in 2030, integrating renewable energy into our operations through green hydrogen production, and using electricity derived from renewable sources.
+The circular economy lies at the core of the strategy by doubling high-quality biofuel production up to 2 million tons per year in 2030, integrating renewable energy into our operations through green hydrogen production, and using electricity derived from renewable sources.

 At the Repsol Technology Lab, we recreate industrial processes on a small scale to study technological solutions that allow our refineries to be more flexible and optimized.